Public Space Protection Order (PSPO)

 Summer 2020: Review of the PSPO

-The current PSPO will expire in the autumn of 2020 so the council is consulting with residents, businesses, shoppers and other people interested in the town centre to find out their views on extending the order for up to a further three years.
-The council is carrying out a survey open to all from 6 July to 17 August.
-The council will also consult direct with local community groups and partner agencies.
-More information is on the Consultations webpage.
-Further information about order and the behaviours is covers are below.
+The first PSPO expired in the autumn of 2020 so the council consulted with residents, businesses, shoppers and other people interested in the town centre to find out their views on extending the order for up to a further three years.
+The council carried out a survey open to all from 6 July to 17 August and consulted direct with local community groups and partner agencies.
+A summary of the results of the consultation is available to read.

 The list below outlines the prohibited behaviours that are addressed as part of the PSPO: